27 employee feedback examples & the right way to use them

 16. Suggest that they work on soft skills

-This is difficult for me to say, but I think you’d really benefit from working on soft skills like active listening and teamwork.
+I think you’d really benefit from working on soft skills like active listening and teamwork.
 Your hard skills — like data analysis, reporting, and market research — are outstanding, and polishing those soft skills is what I think could take you to the next level as a professional and team player.

 17. Talk over unmet goals